moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/gitaly_on_kubernetes_migration/_index.md

 #### Performance, reliability, security considerations

+When running Gitaly in Kubernetes, you must:
+- Address pod disruption
+- Make use of cgroups v2 to constrain resource usage by git processes
+- Make Gitaly Pod a Guaranteed Quality of Service pod
+- Optimize pod rotation time

+You can refer to [Gitaly on Kubernetes](https://docs.gitlab.com/ee/administration/gitaly/kubernetes.html) for more information.
 ### References

 * To conduct migrations between storage, it is best to use [gitaly-ctl](https://gitlab.com/gitlab-com/runbooks/-/blob/master/docs/gitaly/gitalyctl.md) a tool built for migrations.